No obvious neck abnormalities in headache patients

 Forty of the subjects were headache free.

-The other forty not only had headaches, but headaches that were dead-ringers for “cervicogenic” headaches.
-Their aching heads all strongly fit a clinical description of a cervicogenic headache.
-And better still: that diagnosis was “confirmed” in every case by relieving their pain, profoundly but temporarily, with an anesthetic injection in the neck.
+The other forty not only had headaches, but headaches that were dead-ringers for cervicogenic headaches.
+Their aching heads all strongly fit a classic clinical description of that kind of headache.
+And better still: that diagnosis was “confirmed” in every case by the traditional method for confirming the source of pain.
+They relieved their headache pain with an anesthetic injection in the neck.
 Such nerve blocks are widely regarded as strong evidence that headaches can indeed be caused by neck issues.
 (It’s not quite the slam dunk it seems to be, but it certainly is an important clue.)

 This ideal subject selection is a great strength of this study, making its results far more useful than they would have been otherwise (and no doubt a logistical nightmare).
 These people had headaches that seemed about as cervicogenic as a headache can possibly seem.
-If the condition of the spine has anything to do with headaches, you might well expect to see some differences in these patients.
+If the condition of the spine has anything to do with headaches on average, you would absolutely expect to see some differences in these patients…

 The utterly negative results